2 cups/360 g dried chickpeas (see my notes above for using canned chickpeas)

 2 to 3 Tbsp chopped cilantro

-Rinse the chickpeas under running water and then soak and cover them overnight in 4 cups [960 ml] water.
+- Rinse the chickpeas under running water and then soak and cover them overnight in 4 cups/945 ml water.

-The next day, discard the soaking water and rinse the chickpeas under tap water.
-Add 4 cups [960 ml] water to a medium saucepan or Dutch-oven.
+- The next day, discard the soaking water and rinse the chickpeas under tap water.
+Add 4 cups/945 ml water to a medium saucepan or Dutch oven.
 Stir in 1 tsp salt and baking soda.
 Add the soaked chickpeas.
 Toss in the tea bags.
 Gently crack the cloves, green cardamom, cinnamon, and black cardamom using a mortar and pestle.
-Place the spices in a tea infuser or a piece of muslin or cheese cloth, seal the infuser or tie the ends of the cloth if using muslin.
+Place the spices in a tea infuser or a piece of muslin or cheesecloth, seal the infuser, or tie the ends of the cloth if using muslin.
 Place the infuser in the saucepan with the chickpeas.
-Bring the contents of the saucepan to a rolling boil over medium-high heat, then reduce the heat to a simmer, and cover the pot with a lid.
-After 30 to 45 minutes, the chickpeas will be tender and soft enough that they will fall apart.
+Bring the contents of the saucepan to a rolling boil over medium-high heat, then reduce the heat to a simmer and cover the pot with a lid.
+After 30 to 45 minutes, the chickpeas will be tender and soft enough to fall apart.
 Remove the saucepan from the stove.
 Remove and discard the tea bags and the spices inside the tea infuser.

-Place a small dry saucepan over medium-high heat.
+- Place a small dry saucepan over medium-high heat.
 Add the oil to the saucepan.
-Add one or two cumin seeds to determine how hot the oil is, if the oil is hot, the seeds will sizzle (and dance).
-Once the oil is hot, add the cumin followed by the asafetida.
-The seeds will sizzle while the asafetida will foam and turn fragrant.
+Add one or two cumin seeds to determine how hot the oil is; if the oil is hot, the seeds will sizzle (and dance).
+Once the oil is hot, add the cumin followed by the asafoetida.
+The seeds will sizzle while the asafoetida will foam and turn fragrant.
 Add the Kashmiri chilli powder and turmeric.
 Swirl the contents of the saucepan and cook for 30 to 45 seconds, till the spices start to get fragrant.
-Add the ginger and tomato paste and sauté till the fat starts to separate from the mixture, 2 to 3 minutes.
+Add the ginger and tomato paste and sauté until the fat separates from the mixture, 2 to 3 minutes.
 Add the green chilli and sauté for 1 minute.
-Remove from heat and add this spice mixture into the chickpeas.
-To extract all the spice mixture from the small saucepan that might get stuck to the sides, add 1/4 cup [60 ml] of the chickpea cooking liquid to the small saucepan to wipe the sides down and return the liquid back to the chickpeas.
+Remove from heat and add this spice mixture to the chickpeas.
+To extract all the spice mixture from the small saucepan that might get stuck to the sides, add 1/4 cup/60 ml of the chickpea cooking liquid to the small saucepan to wipe the sides down and return the liquid to the chickpeas.
 Stir in the amchur.
 Taste and add salt if needed.
 Garnish with the cilantro before serving.
 Serve warm or hot with bhaturas.
 Leftover chole can be stored in an airtight container for up to 4 days in the refrigerator.